Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Introduction

-Apart from the devastating impact of COVID-19 on people's personal, social, and professional lives, the pandemic also paved the way for a series of cybersecurity threats for online users.
-There has been a substantial increase in a range of different cyber attacks such as phishing, ransomware, spamming, and malicious messaging \cite{khan2020ten}.
+\ik{Pandemics, such as COVID-19, always have a devastating impact on people's personal, social, and professional lives and lead to a series of cybersecurity threats for online users.
+During COVID-19, there has been a substantial increase in a range of different cyber attacks such as phishing, ransomware, spamming, and malicious messaging \cite{khan2020ten}.
 Employees were abruptly forced to work from home without proper training and arrangements when most companies did not have the necessary infrastructure and plans for such a drastic change.
 In addition, only a small percentage of companies had cybersecurity policies in place \cite{pranggono2021covid}.
-Moreover, school children and their parents became more frequent online users, and most of them were not aware of cybersecurity threats and their impact.
+Moreover, school children and their parents became more frequent online users, and most were unaware of cybersecurity threats and their impact.
 These reasons considerably increased the playing field of cybercriminals by providing them with more attack vectors.
-For instance, German companies suffered around 53 billion Euros worth of damages due to Cyberattacks as a result of working from home \cite{look2021wfhattacks}.
+For instance, German companies suffered around 53 billion Euros worth of damages due to Cyberattacks as a result of working from home \cite{look2021wfhattacks}.}

-In addition, the problem became more devastating with the increasing use of social media platforms to share public and personal information related to COVID-19.
+In addition, the problem became more devastating with the increasing use of social media platforms to share public and personal information related to the pandemic.
 According to one of the reports \cite{kemp2021smstats}, social media users increased by 13.2\% (+490 million) in 2020 and by 10.1\% (+424 million) in 2021.
-It has led to a massive increase in user generated-data that possess various privacy threats, thereby making social media platforms an appealing target for organizations to aggregate such information for legitimate or malicious intent \cite{beigi2018privacy}.
-According to a report by United State's Federal Trade Commission \cite{emma2022smscam}, in 2020, there have been losses up to 258 million dollars as a result of social media scams, while that number rose up to a massive 770 million in 2021.
-Compared with the 134 million dollar losses overall in 2019, we can clearly see the impact of COVID-19 on these crimes.
-A recent example of exploiting social media for financial fraud is the use of Twitter bots to trick users to make payments to illegitimate accounts using Paypal or Venmo \cite{jessica2021smScam}.
+It has led to a massive increase in user generated-data that possess various privacy threats, thereby making social media platforms an appealing target for organisations to aggregate such information for legitimate or malicious intent \cite{beigi2018privacy}.
+According to a report by United State's Federal Trade Commission, \cite{emma2022smscam}, in 2020, there have been losses of up to 258 million dollars as a result of social media scams, while that number rose up to a massive 770 million in 2021.
+Another example of exploiting social media for financial fraud is the use of Twitter bots to trick users to make payments to illegitimate accounts using Paypal or Venmo \cite{jessica2021smScam}.